 - See tips to be a greener boater.

 - Report stranded or injured creatures to British Divers Marine Life Rescue (the coastguard and RSPCA can put you through) and The Wildlife Trusts.

 The Oddly Fabulous Octopus

 - Other Minds takes us into the oceans, to see what can we learn from creatures we never see.
 The octopus is the closest we will ever get to an intelligent alien, so what can we learn from this amazing creature?
 Peter Godfrey-Smith (a science philosopher and scuba diver) explores how this solitary creature with little social life, become so smart.
 What’s it like to have tentacles so packed with neurons, they are virtually think for themselves?
-Did you know that octopuses have such a sense of fun, they have been known to use

 - The Soul of An Octopus tells of Sy Montgomery’s fascination with this deeply intelligent species.
 They are able to bounce objects in the ocean, and love to run around the floor on eight arms.
 It has a beak like a parrot, venom like a snake and a tongue covered with teeth!
 They can also change colour and are now ranked in intelligence with dogs, birds and chimpanzees.